levinhkhangzz/nothing-here/about.md

 comments: false
 ---

-He's a student from Ho Chi Minh City, living in Jogjakarta. the blog for documentation about his programming 🎒 journey, running on jekyll, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.
+He's a student from Vietnam, living in Ho Chi Minh City. the blog for documentation about his programming 🎒 journey, running on jekyll, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.

 If you have a question about him or else, just send a letter to him.